vsajip/python-gnupg/docs/index.rst

 signature in the file named by *path_to_signature_file*.
 The returned value is the same as for the other verification methods.

+In addition, an ``extra_args`` keyword parameter can be specified.
+If provided, this is treated as a list of additional arguments to pass to the ``gpg`` executable.

 .. versionadded:: 0.3.6
    The ``verify_data`` method was added.

+.. versionadded:: 0.4.1
+   The ``extra_args`` keyword argument was added.

 Passphrases
 ===========